physionetchallenges/physionetchallenges.github.io/2021/index.md

 - The third source is the Physikalisch-Technische Bundesanstalt (PTB) and includes two public datasets: the [PTB](https://physionet.org/content/ptbdb/) and the [PTB-XL](https://physionet.org/content/ptb-xl/) databases.
 The source contains 22,353 ECGs (all shared as training data).
 Each recording is between 10 and 120 seconds long with a sampling frequency of either 500 or 1,000 Hz.

 - The fourth source is a Georgia database which represents a unique demographic of the Southeastern United States.
-The source contains 20,678 ECGs (10,334 ECGs shared as training data, 5,167 retained as validation data, and 5,167 retained as test data).
+This source contains 20,678 ECGs (10,334 ECGs shared as training data, 5,167 retained as validation data, and 5,167 retained as test data).
 Each recording is between 5 and 10 seconds long with a sampling frequency of 500 Hz.

 - The fifth source is an undisclosed American database that is geographically distinct from the Georgia database.
-The source contains 10,000 ECGs (all retained as test data).
+This source contains 10,000 ECGs (all retained as test data).

+- The sixth source is Chapman University and Shaoxing University [[5]](https://doi.org/10.1038/s41597-020-0386-x), [[6]](https://doi.org/10.1038/s41598-020-59821-7).
+This source contains 45,152 ECGS (all shared as training data).
+Each recording is 10 seconds long with a sampling frequency of 500 Hz.

 Like other real-world datasets, different databases may have different proportions of cardiac abnormalities, but all of the labels in the validation or test data are represented in the training data.
 Moreover, while this is a curated dataset, some of the data and labels are likely to have errors, and an important part of the Challenge is to work out these issues.
 In particular, some of the databases have human-overread machine labels with single or multiple human readers, so the quality of the labels varies between databases.

-The six-lead, three-lead, and two-lead validation data are reduced-lead versions of the twelve-lead validation data: the same recordings with the same header data but only with signal data for the relevant leads.
+The six-lead, four-lead, three-lead, and two-lead validation data are reduced-lead versions of the twelve-lead validation data: the same recordings with the same header data but only with signal data for the relevant leads.

 We are not planning to release the test data at any point, including after the end of the Challenge.
 Requests for the test data will not receive a response.
 We do not release test data to prevent overfitting on the test data and claims or publications of inflated performances.
 We will entertain requests to run code on the test data after the Challenge on a limited basis based on publication necessity and capacity.
 (The Challenge is largely staged by volunteers.)